cado-security/product-help/docs/cado/deploy/cross/cross-account-creation-api.md

 ```

 - **Role**: This should be the full ARN of the AWS role.
-- **Alias**: This is the name that will appear in the Cado UI to represent the role.
+- **Alias**: This is the name that will appear in the / Forensic Acquisition and Investigation UI to represent the role.

 Ensure your CSV file is in the same directory as the script.

 ### 3. Run the Script

-To add AWS roles to the Cado platform:
+To add AWS roles to the / Forensic Acquisition and Investigation platform:

 1. Navigate to the directory where the script is saved.
 2. Run the script from your terminal using the following command: